ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 This time I broke an elasticsearch cluster that was actively used for developments.

 I carelessly stepped my feet into an automation that I didn’t fully understand.
-The operation I needed to perform was rather to enable the elasticsearch snapshot and restore feature.
+The operation I needed to perform was rather simply to enable the elasticsearch snapshot and restore feature.

 I would’ve only run a series of commands which only was a couple curl requests, the snapshot restore would be then available in the settings persisted in the cluster right away, then my job would be done.

 Impulsively I was drawn by a desire to wrestle with chore works.
-I attempted to update the automation script in the mean of helping future colleagues to easily toggle the snapshot restore feature and I also patched some parts of the module to fix other issues.
+I attempted to update the automation script in the mean of helping future colleagues to easily toggle the snapshot restore feature along side patching some parts of the module to fix several other issues.

 I began to write the implementation.
 I created and destroyed test clusters for dozen times.
 I performed any test scenarios I could think of to know where and how my changes would lead to.